-Negative interest rates remain a controversial policy for central banks.
-We study a novel signalling channel and ask under what conditions negative rates should exist in an optimal policymaker’s toolkit.
-We prove two necessary conditions for the optimality of negative rates: a time-consistent policy setting and a preference for policy smoothing.
-These conditions allow negative rates to signal policy easing, even with deposit rates constrained at zero.
-In an estimated model, the signalling channel dominates the costly interest margin channel.
+Negative policy rates can convince markets that deposit rates will remain lower-for-longer, even when current deposit rates are constrained by zero.
+This is the signalling channel of negative interest rates.
+We analyse the optimality and effectiveness of negative rates in the context of this novel transmission channel.
+In a stylized model, we prove two necessary conditions for optimality: time-consistency and a preference for policy smoothing.
+In an estimated model, we show the signalling channel dominates banks’ costly interest margin channel.
 However, the effectiveness of negative rates depends sensitively on the degree of policy inertia, level of reserves, and ZLB duration.